Planning a trip to Malta and looking for the best things to do in Malta? You’ve come to the right place!

 From the airport

 Most hotels will offer to pick you up from the airport.
 However, if this is not the case with your accommodation, chances are that your hotel is close enough to reach by taxi.
+You can prebook your airport transfer instead and be sure that the driver will meet you and travel hassle free using Kiwitaxi.

 Malta isn’t that big of an island and the taxi queue system at the only international airport of Malta in Luqa is simple enough.
 Once you step outside the customs at the arrivals hall, turn left and look for the cash machine.
 Next to it you fill find a small glass kiosk.